 19. Fret Saw

 A fret saw is for when you have to make intricate cuts into the wood.
-The saw is still an excellent option for the tight curves.
+A saw is still an excellent option for the tight curves.

 Sometimes it can be confused for a coping saw.
 However, this one is better for those who want to make the tighter curves where a coping saw cannot handle.